Mahislami/BioinformaticianTechnicalAssignment/README.md

 ```sh
 127.0.0.1:8000/admin
 ```
+Click on the Protein under core section.
 A ```Upload a csv file``` link has been added to the Django admin portal through which you can choose and upload a .csv file to populate the data.

 ![](adminPortal.png)